-It’s important to be respectful of the other person’s time.
-Recognize that they are also very busy, so don’t waste their time and get to the point.
+It is important to be respectful of people’s time.
+Recognize that they are also very busy and get right to the point.
 A MuckRack survey found that 58% of journalists consider two to three paragraphs as an ideal length for pitches.
 Make your case quickly, but provide enough details so they don’t need to look for further information to determine if the story is worth their time.

 Read, Reread & Proof

-This one may seem obvious, but in the rush to meet deadlines or get things done, it can often be forgotten.
+This one may seem obvious, but in the rush to meet deadlines or get things done, the edit/review process can often be forgotten.
 You are trying to present yourself as an industry expert, so making a careless mistake like skipping spellcheck is one surefire way to get your pitch moved to the trash.
-Take the time to check, and double-check your work to ensure everything is spelled correctly, especially the name of the person you’re contacting, and the information you’ve provided is accurate.
+Take the time to check, and double-check your work to ensure everything is spelled correctly, especially the name of the person you are contacting and the information you have provided is accurate.

 Article placements are a powerful way to generate exposure for your business and establish yourself as a thought leader and credible authority in the marketplace.

 Millennium Agency is a nationally recognized, top woman led B2B branding, positioning, and digital marketing firm who knows how to create value that emotionally influences your customer’s buying decision, giving you the competitive advantage.
 As your trusted partner in B2B software technology and manufacturing, we provide the branding and positioning framework that make an impact – so you can focus on what you do best – run your business successfully.
 With offices in Boston and New Hampshire, and a worldwide presence, the professionals at Millennium Agency would like to learn more about your business.
 Visit www.mill.agency or book time here.